Unique Places to Stay

 If your version of roughing it includes a bidet and heated bathroom floors, then perhaps Fogo Island Inn is more your speed.

 The Inn is situated on Fogo Island, a place the Flat Earth Society refers to as one of the four corners of the earth.
 This Norwegian-style luxury accommodation gives guests a wide open panoramic view of the North Atlantic.
 And the food?
 The food is amazing.
 In fact, the restaurant at the Fogo Island Inn recently won the enRoute award for one of the 10 Best New Restaurants in Canada.
 That’s just the tip of the iceberg with this Inn.
 There’s so much to experience there – everything from food foraging, furniture building, and cod jigging.
 You’ll never be bored, that’s for sure.

 Look, the fact of the matter is, in a place where you expect to find the unexpected, there’s no end to the unique places you can stay.
-I think I could write a book, and still have enough left over to pen a sequel.
 Even though all of these places are distinct, they all have one common theme, they are all filled to the brim with something Newfoundlanders and Labradorians are famous for – good old fashioned hospitality.
 So, whatever your taste, you’re bound to find something if you’re adventurous enough to step off of the beaten path.